-The Sahara covers 80% of Algeria and most of the population of 36.5 million lives along the coast.
+The Sahara covers 80% of Algeria and most of the population lives along the coast.
 Until the Arab conquest in the 7th century, Algeria was inhabited by Berbers.
 They resisted the Arab influence, retreating to mountainous regions, and today comprise about 25% of the population.
 Algeria was part of the Ottoman empire from the 16th century, and was conquered by the French in 1830.
 From 1954, more than a million Algerians were killed in the struggle for independence, which was achieved in 1962.

 The 1990s were dominated by conflict between the military government and Islamist militants, leading to civil war in which over 200,000 people died.
 It ended in 2002, but since then Islamic fundamentalists have waged a war of terror in an attempt to impose shari’a principles.
 They target representatives of the state, the media and foreigners, but also liberal Muslims, including imams, who oppose them.

 Democracy is enshrined in Algeria’s constitution, but President Abdelaziz Bouteflika’s authoritarian government has restricted political and civil rights (such as freedom of speech and assembly) in the name of fighting Islamist extremism, and government regulations introduced in 2006 have restricted Christian activity.

 Corruption is widespread.
 Oil and gas exports are vital to the economy, but despite large reserves poverty is widespread and unemployment high.